Wenyuan-Vincent-Li/Path_R_CNN/README.md

 ![](/Mask_RCNN/assets/detection_tensorboard.png)

-## 6. Composing the different pieces into a final result
+## 7. Composing the different pieces into a final sementic result

 ![](/Mask_RCNN/assets/detection_final.png)

 # Training on Prostate Dataset
-*TODO: revise this paragraph
+* TODO: revise this paragraph

 We're providing pre-trained weights for MS COCO to make it easier to start.
 You can use those weights as a starting point to train your own variation on the network.
 Training and evaluation code is in coco.py.
 You can import this